vrtmrz/obsidian-livesync/docs/settings.md

 ### 2. Compatibility (Conflict Behaviour)

-#### Always resolve conflicts manually
+#### Always prompt merge conflicts

 Setting key: disableMarkdownAutoMerge
-If this switch is turned on, a merge dialog will be displayed, even if the sensible-merge is possible automatically.
-(Turn on to previous behavior)
+Should we prompt you for every single merge, even if we can safely merge automatcially?

-#### Always reflect synchronized changes even if the note has a conflict
+#### Apply Latest Change if Conflicting

 Setting key: writeDocumentsIfConflicted
-Turn on to previous behavior
+Enable this option to automatically apply the most recent change to documents even when it conflicts

 ### 3. Compatibility (Database structure)